Future of Web Scraping

-The Internet is large, complex and ever-evolving.
+The Internet is large, complex, and ever-evolving.
 Nearly 90% of all the data in the world has been generated over the last two years.
 In this vast ocean of data, how does one get to the relevant piece of information?
 This is where web scraping takes over.

 Web scraping faces testing times ahead.
 We outline why there may be some serious challenges to its future.

-With rise in data, redundancies in web scraping are rising.
-No more is web scraping a domain of the coders; in fact, companies now offer customized scraping tools to clients which they can use to get the data they want.
-The outcome of everyone equipped to crawl, scrape, and extract, is unnecessary waste of precious man-power.
+1. With the rise in data, redundancies in web scraping are rising.
+No more is a web scraping a domain of the coders; in fact, companies now offer customized scraping tools to clients which they can use to get the data they want.
+The outcome of everyone equipped to crawl, crawl, and the extract is an unnecessary waste of precious manpower.
 Collaborative scraping could well heal this hurt.

-Unintended users can easily target a company and take advantage of the business using web scraping.
-The disdain with which “do not scrape” policies are treated and terms of usage violated, tells us that even legal restrictions are not enough.
+Unintended users can easily target a company and take advantage of the business using website scraping.
+The disdain with which “do not crawl” policies are treated and terms of usage violated, tells us that even legal restrictions are not enough.
 This begs to ask an age-old question: is scraping legal?

-On the same thought is the growing trend of accepting “open data”.
+3. On the same thought is the growing trend of accepting “open data”.
 The open data policy, while long mused hasn’t been used at the scale it should be.
 The old way was to believe that closed data is the edge over competitors.
 But that mindset is changing.
 Increasingly, websites are beginning to offer APIs and embracing open data.
 But what’s the advantage of doing so?

-Selling APIs not only brings in the money, but also is useful in driving back traffic to the sites!
+Selling APIs not only brings in the money but also is useful in driving back traffic to the sites!
 APIs are also a more controlled, cleaner way of turning sites into services.
-Steadily many successful sites like Twitter, LinkedIn etc. are offering access to their APIs with paid services and actively blocking scraper and bots.
+Steadily many successful sites like Twitter, LinkedIn, etc. are offering access to their APIs with paid services and actively blocking scraper and bots.

 Image Credits : upyourservice | leadingeffectively